Generics: Parameters, Wrappers and template-specialisation

 • When the protocol/component is “new’d”, or “called”, we instantiate.

-And we get an element (aka: a class-instance).
+And we get an element (aka a class instance).

 • When we bound a parameter during a definition, we specialise.